 Located along the mainland shoreline, about a 25 minute drive north of Bayfield, is one of the most beautiful stretches of caves in the national park and the location for our day trips.
 To fully immerse in the experience and not feel rushed, we prefer a full day format for this adventure.
 Plus it gives you a chance to enjoy the delicious lunch provided with your trip!

-Our day and half day tours are geared for first time paddlers.
+Our day day tours are geared for first time paddlers.
 Those with previous experience will also enjoy the beauty and exhilaration of the trip.
 Stable tandem kayaks are provided to enhance learning skills and to further your enjoyment of the spectacular views.